 Dr Sophie Richter-Devroe

 I gained my BA (Hons) from Cambridge University in Middle Eastern and Islamic Studies and my MSc from the School of Oriental and African Studies (SOAS) in Development Studies.
-My PhD research at the Institute of Arab and Islamic Studies, Exeter University, examined Palestinian women’s different types of formal and informal political activism in 'peacemaking' and 'resistance' after the Oslo Accords.
-It formed the basis of my first monograph "How Women do Politics: Peacebuilding, Resistance and Survival in Palestine" which won the National Women's Studies Association/University of Illinois Press First Book Prize and will be published by Illinois Press in 2014.
+My PhD research at the Institute of Arab and Islamic Studies, Exeter University, examined Palestinian women’s different types of formal and informal political activism in peacemaking and resistance after the Oslo Accords.
+It formed the basis of my forthcoming monograph "How Women do Politics: Peacebuilding, Resistance and Survival in Palestine" which won the 2012 National Women's Studies Association/University of Illinois Press First Book Prize.

 My research interests broadly cover three main fields: